-“‘R’ is the most menacing sound in the English language.
+“‘R’ is among the most menacing of sounds.
 That’s why it’s called ‘murder’ and not ‘mukduk.’”Dwight Schrute speaking directly to SLPs everywhere

 Raise your hand if “R” is your least favorite speech sound to treat?!
 Me too.
 Addressing “R” in articulation intervention is almost always a long road.